KimB81/CI-MS1-Project/README.md

 ### __UX__
 - __Goals__
     - ___Website Owner___
         - As the website owner, I would like a website that is designed with the intention of providing some comic relief to people that wish to relax after a hectic day or for someone who enjoys seeing the funny side to pets.
-The owner can add new content easily and allow users to signup, or update their email address, to receive a weekly or monthly newsletter containing a sample of the new content from the past week or month.
+        - As the website owner, I want to be able to allow users to signup, or update their email address, to receive a weekly or monthly newsletter containing a sample of the new content from the past week or month.
+        - As the website owner, I want to be able to have an easy to navigate website that provides a good iser experience.
     - ___Website User___
         - _New Website User_
             - As a new website user, I would like to be able to peruse images and videos of pets being funny.